goosst/wesite/content/posts/homeautomation_partI.md

 ## Ebus adapter
 We need an ebus adapter for the raspberry to interface with our heater.
 I'm not going to write down all the details, since I can just refer to them:

-* start reading here for more background: https://ebus.github.io/adapter/index.en.html
+* Start reading here for more background: https://ebus.github.io/adapter/index.en.html
-* I'm using the base board version 2.2, there might be better options to use directly with a raspberry pi, but when I ordered it looked like the most flexible solution.
+* I'm using the base board version 2.2, there might be better options to use directly with a raspberry pi.
+But when I ordered, it looked like the most flexible solution.
 * Adapter was ordered on the fhem forum.
 They will send you a pcb with a set of components, you have to solder yourself (or pay a bit extra): https://forum.fhem.de/index.php/topic,93190.msg857894.html#msg857894.
 If you've read the first link you will also know there are commercial options in case you don't want this.
 * Put it in a box so there is no chance on touching electrical connections etc. .
  * You could consider placing the adapter inside the heater (plenty of space), I just didn't want to put custom electronics inside ... .